The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

-If you're not interested in completing a degree but want to continue your education or personal growth, there are many options for you in our non-degree classes for workforce training and continuing education or personal and professional enrichment.
+If you're not ready to pursue a degree but want to continue your education or personal growth, there are many options for you in our non-degree classes for workforce training and continuing education or personal and professional enrichment.

 Search for Classes